 Sense of Direction

 Orientation.
 Given a problem, you can work towards a solution.
-The following two points are aspects of this when the solutions don’t occur to you immediately.
+The following points are aspects of this when the solutions don’t occur to you immediately.

 Simplify Problems.
 You are able to simplify problems until you can solve them.